He is the former host of the weekly radio show, Outlaws 4 Christ Radio and was also the host of the children's cable show,

 He started writing a lot of what he calls God Poetry and was amazed at his feelings, but even more amazed because when ever he wrote, it was as if his mind was able to block everything else out and that gave him moments of peace from a world that was truly destroying him.
 Says Doc, I am 100% positive in saying that I truly believe Poetry, saved my life.

-Two sweet souls who took me in when they didn't have to "I am adopted and they were old enough to have been my grandparents" and they became everything to me that I could only dream of becoming to my very own daughter and granddaughter.
-Let me say this, if those two sweet angels aren't sitting in Heaven, then my ass doesn't want to go, Period.
+Two sweet souls who took me in when they didn't have to "I am adopted and they were old enough to have been my grandparents" and they became everything to me that I could only dream of becoming to my very own daughter and now my granddaughter.
+Let me say this, if those two sweet angels aren't sitting in Heaven, then my ass doesn't want to go.